rnash-01/3940-practice/README.md

 # COMP3940 Exam Practice Generator

 ## Usage
 You can just run `python exam_generator.py`.
-The output will be a file named `example_test.tex` - you can copy-paste the contents into Overleaf or some other tex editor (Overleaf is a safe bet for all the weird graph drawings but totally up to you).
+The output will be a file named `exam.tex` - you can copy-paste the contents into Overleaf or some other tex editor (Overleaf is a safe bet for all the weird graph drawings but totally up to you).

 ## Contribution
 ### Question styles